This Is What Healthy Eating Is Really About

 Eating some lettuce followed by steamed chicken breast and boiled carrots, without any added fat or condiments, is neither tasty nor healthy.

 Think of it this way: if it’s bland, it means that all the nutrients our body needs are simply not there.
+Our taste buds are sensitive to different flavors to make sure we get different nutrients in our diet (without needing a nutrition degree to do so).
 Our body basically needs carbohydrates, proteins, fats, minerals, vitamins, and enzymes.

-So, if eating healthy does still bring to your mind a picture of steamed vegetables and turkey breast, you need to get rid of these beliefs right now.
+So, if eating healthy still brings to your mind a picture of steamed vegetables and turkey breast, you need to get rid of these beliefs right now.
 You will do your taste buds and your body a huge favor.

 2. It’s not about having a low-calorie diet or counting calories